-The sub-fund aims to make a positive environmental, social and governance ("ESG") contribution, by investing in equities and equity equivalent securities issued by Contributing Companies that contribute to SDGs, while also aiming to provide long-term total return.
+The sub-fund aims to make a positive environmental, social and governance (ESG) effect, by investing in fixed income (e.g. bonds) and other similar securities issued by Contributing Companies/Issuers that contribute to SDGs, while also aiming to provide long term total return.

-The SDGs that the Contributing Companies contribute to include, but are not limited to, Climate Action, Affordable and Clean Energy, Clean Water and Sanitation, Good Health and Well Being and Reduced Inequalities.
+The SDGs that the Contributing Companies/Issuers contribute to include, but are not limited to, Climate Action, Affordable and Clean Energy, Clean Water and Sanitation, Good Health and Well Being and Reduced Inequalities.
 The sub-fund qualifies under Article 9 of SFDR.

-The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark.
+The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the companies/issuers in which the sub-fund has invested, than the weighted average of the constituents of the Parent Benchmark.

-The sub-fund aims to have a lower carbon intensity relative to the Reference Benchmark.
+The sub-fund aims to have a lower carbon intensity relative to the Parent Benchmark.